Stratio/stratio-connector-decision/README.md

    > mvn crossdata-connector:install
 ```

-The user and the group of the service are setted up to root by default.
+The user and the group of the service are set up to root by default.
 It could be changed in the following file:

 ```
-   > target/connector-streaming-core-0.2.0/bin/connector-streaming-core-0.2.0
+   > target/connector-streaming-core-0.3.0/bin/connector-streaming-core-0.3.0
 ```

 ## Running the Stratio Connector Streaming ##